MCMDEV/McDeob/README.md

 then it will proceed to remap the jar and optionally decompile it.
 The decompile output will be a jar file.
 Simply unzip that jar file to find all your remapped/decompiled Minecraft code.

+This fork is modified to automatically find versions.

 ## Running
 Details for installing and running **McDeob** can be found on the [**WIKI**](https://github.com/ShaneBeeStudios/McDeob/wiki)